erikjavornik/100_days/README.md

 This repo is a collection of the code I have written/obtained following the Udemy course "100 Days of Code" (https://www.udemy.com/course/100-days-of-code/).

 # File Guide:
-## Projects using API keys have not been tested and does not contain any API information
+## Days 1-15 did not utilize an IDE.
+Includes notes taken and coding examples.
+Projects using API keys have not been tested and does not contain any API information.

+Day 1 Variables: Introductory notes to variables, printing, commenting, and debugging.

+Day 2 Data Types: Introductory notes to different data types, math operations, and f-strings.

+Day 3 Logical Operators: if-else statements, comparison operators, and scope.

+Day 4 Random and Lists: Introduction to Random module and lists.

+Day 5 Loops: Introduction to loops.

 Day 15 Coffee Machine: Create "system" of a coffee machine.

 Day 16 OOP Coffee Machine: Redo Day 15 Project in Object Oriented Programing.